Stoke's 80th Birthday The Speedway Farm

 Stoke's 80th Birthday

-Courtesy of Reg Fearman.
+This grim sight is courtesy of Reg Fearman.
 About all that is left of Sun Street the main gate as was with the fast decaying wall advertising Hanley Stadium

-Eileen and I were invited to attend on April 11, 2009 the Chesterton Stadium (Stoke) to celebrate the 80th anniversary of the first speedway meeting in the Potteries that took place at Hanley Stadium, Sun Street in April 1929.
+Reg says: Eileen and I were invited to attend on April 11, 2009 the Chesterton Stadium (Stoke) to celebrate the 80th anniversary of the first speedway meeting in the Potteries that took place at Hanley Stadium, Sun Street in April 1929.

 It was a very pleasant evening - with Rye House as the visitors - we were made most welcome by promoter Dave Tattum and Howard Jones.